 How many copies can I get from a condensation silicone mould?

-With a well-maintained condensation silicone mould you can obtain approximately 30-40 copies in good condition.
-EASYCLEAR, being Shore A20, is a soft material that facilitates demoulding of parts with undercuts, which helps preserve the mould over more cycles.
-Using a release agent with each casting extends the mould's service life.
+With a well-maintained condensation silicone mould you can get approximately 30-40 copies in good condition.
+EASYCLEAR, being Shore A20, is a soft material that makes demoulding of undercut pieces easier, helping to preserve the mould over more cycles.
+Using a Release agent with each casting extends the mould's service life.

 Can I use this mould to cast epoxy resin?

 Yes.
 EASYCLEAR is compatible with epoxy, polyurethane and polyester resins.
-Bear in mind that freshly mixed epoxy resin can inhibit platinum silicones, but does not affect condensation silicones like EASYCLEAR.
-Always apply a release agent before casting to facilitate demoulding and extend the mould's life.
+Bear in mind that freshly mixed epoxy resin can inhibit platinum silicones, but it does not affect condensation silicones like EASYCLEAR.
+Always apply a Release agent before casting to facilitate demoulding and extend the mould's life.

 Can I add pigment to this silicone?

 Yes, you can pigment EASYCLEAR with silicone-compatible pigments.
-Bear in mind that adding pigment will reduce or eliminate the translucency, which is precisely the key feature of this product.
-If you need an opaque, coloured mould, consider other references in the catalogue.
-Do not exceed 3% pigment by weight relative to the total mix to avoid altering the mechanical properties or the cure.
+Bear in mind that adding pigment will reduce or eliminate the translucency, which is precisely the defining feature of this product.
+If you need an opaque, coloured mould, consider other products in our catalogue.
+Do not exceed 3% pigment by weight relative to the total mix, to avoid altering the mechanical properties or the cure.

 Is it suitable for Food Safe moulds?

-No. EASYCLEAR is a condensation (tin) silicone and does not have Food Safe certification.
-For moulds intended for food contact, it is essential to use a platinum silicone with Food Safe grade (FDA), such as Easyl 940-FDA, and carry out the recommended post-cure.
+No. EASYCLEAR is a condensation (tin) silicone and does not carry Food Safe certification.
+For moulds intended for food contact, it is essential to use a platinum silicone with Food Safe (FDA) grade, such as Easyl 940-FDA, and to carry out the recommended post-cure.

 Can I use this silicone to make a prosthetic or body mould?

-No. Condensation silicones are not suitable for skin contact, especially for full-body moulds or sensitive areas.
-For Life Casting or dermal prosthetic applications, platinum silicones specifically formulated for that purpose must be used.
+No. Condensation silicones are not suitable for skin contact, especially for full body moulds or sensitive areas.
+For Life Casting or dermal prosthetics applications, it is necessary to use platinum silicones specifically formulated for that purpose.

 Can the cure be accelerated by increasing the amount of catalyst?

 In moderation, yes.
-Slightly increasing the catalyst proportion reduces the cure time, but excessive proportions can degrade the mechanical properties of the mould (lower strength, greater brittleness).
+Slightly increasing the catalyst proportion reduces the cure time, but excessive amounts can degrade the mechanical properties of the mould (lower strength, increased brittleness).
 A more controlled alternative is to use the EasyCat 3520 Catalyst following the manufacturer's instructions.

 What is the difference between a tin silicone and a platinum silicone?

-Tin (condensation) silicones like EASYCLEAR are more cost-effective and ideal for general-purpose moulds, with an approximate service life of 30-40 copies.
-Platinum (addition) silicones are more durable (60-80 copies or more), support Food Safe grade and are compatible with skin-contact applications.
-However, platinum silicones are sensitive to inhibition from contact with certain materials (sulphur, latex, fresh epoxy, etc.), something that does not affect tin silicones.
+Tin (condensation) silicones like EASYCLEAR are more affordable and ideal for general-purpose moulds, with a service life of approximately 30-40 copies.
+Platinum (addition) silicones are more durable (60-80 copies or more), support Food Safe grade and are compatible with skin contact applications.
+However, platinum silicones are sensitive to inhibition upon contact with certain materials (sulphur, latex, fresh epoxy, etc.), which does not affect tin silicones.

 Can I make a cut mould with this silicone?

-Yes, and it is precisely one of the most valued uses of EASYCLEAR.
-Its translucency allows you to see the original inside the cured silicone block and accurately mark the cut path before inserting the scalpel.
-This is especially useful for parts with complex geometry where a poorly placed cut could render the mould unusable.
+Yes, and this is precisely one of the most valued uses of EASYCLEAR.
+Its translucency allows you to see the original inside the cured silicone block and mark the cut path precisely before inserting the scalpel.
+This is especially useful on parts with complex geometry where a poorly placed cut could ruin the mould.

 How much product do I need?Calculate the exact quantity before buying and avoid wasting material.